The #MMT Case for Progressive Taxes

 The Real Reason Stock Buybacks Are a Problem

-By Steve Roth Bernie Sanders and Chuck Schumer’s New York Times op-ed, “Limit Corporate Stock Buybacks,” has thrown internet gasoline on the buyback debate.
-The left is waving the flag, and the right is trying […]
+Bernie Sanders and Chuck Schumer’s New York Times op-ed, “Limit Corporate Stock Buybacks,” has thrown internet gasoline on the buyback debate.
+The left is waving the flag, and the right is trying to tear it down.

 Four Definitions of Money.
 All Correct.